erick2ramos/FunRaceClone/README.md

 competitiveness of the game, also giving a pool of various abilities from where the player can choose and buy can help with retention and revenue.
 - Final thoughts, this 5 hour project is a good prototype at least to show and pitch the game's idea.

+Clicking/Touching the screen will make the player move along the path